 Alcoholism (Dependence)

-Age related Macular Degeneration, AMD
+Age related Macular Degeneration,

 Anaemia